-Let us do a simple test - here are some prominent judges who are related to either someone in judiciary, senior advocates or prominent politicians.
-We have focused more on the current judges of the Indian Supreme Court more.
+Let us do a simple test - here are some prominent judges who are related to either someone in the judiciary, senior advocates, or prominent politicians.
+We have focused more on the current judges of the Indian Supreme Court.

-Currently there are a total of 31 judges of Supreme Court of India.
-Out of these 31 judges of the current Supreme Court of India, 13 are related to either some judge, Supreme Court justices, former Chief Justices of the Supreme Court of India, prominent politicians or Senior Advocates.
+Currently, there are a total of 31 judges in the Supreme Court of India.
+Out of these 31 judges of the current Supreme Court of India, 13 are related to either some judge, Supreme Court justices, former Chief Justices of the Supreme Court of India, prominent politicians, or Senior Advocates.
 That's 40%!

 The whole scenario is known by the phrase "Uncle Judges".

-In 2014, when 34% (16 out of 47) the 41st Chief Justice of the Indian Supreme Court, Justice Rajendra Mal Lodha had said this when asked about the phenomenon of "Uncle Judges".
+In 2014, when 34% (16 out of 47) of the Supreme Court judges were found to be "Uncle Judges", the 41st Chief Justice of the Indian Supreme Court, Justice Rajendra Mal Lodha had said this when asked about that phenomenon.